dennislamcv1/MSEXCELPROF/README.md

-# MSExcelProf
+# MSEXCELPROF

-## Microsoft Excel Professional Certificate Professional Certificate
+## Microsoft Excel Professional Certificate Professional Certificate (4 course series)

 Unlock the full potential of Microsoft Excel and AI-driven tools with this comprehensive Professional Certificate.
 Designed for professionals at all career stages, this program equips you with essential, in-demand skills for today’s data-driven workplace.
 Through hands-on learning, you’ll master Excel’s core functionalities, automate tasks with VBA, and leverage the power of Excel Copilot to transform your data analysis and visualization techniques.